PurpleKingdomGames/indigo-examples/README.md

 ### Snake

-This Snake implementation was ...is!... the first full, if simple, game made using Indigo.
+This Snake implementation was the first full, albeit simple, game made using Indigo.

-The code is probably not what we'd do now, but there are some nice parts and it's still a useful reference.
+The code is probably not what we'd do now, but there are some nice aspects to it like the model of the Snake itself and it's tests, and so it's still a useful reference.

 ## Examples

 The examples a minimal references of how to use a range of Indigo's features.
 They're not always elegant but they are useful.

+It's worth noting that these examples were really put together to aid QA testing - rather than for public consumption.
+For example in a couple of them all the output is actually in your browsers console!
+PR's and suggestions to make them nicer are very welcome.

-The whole lot can be build by running:
+The whole lot can be built by running:

 ```bash
 sbt buildExamples